paulscherrerinstitute/ecb/doc/ecb.md

       matches then the first normalization.
 Therefore `end effector` is normalized to 2.
     - `(string=boolean) yes=true no=false` string to bool normalization
+- `min`: defines the minum allowed value.
+This check is only applied if the datatype of the specified key (e.g. `test.test2.type`) is `integer` or `float`.
+For other datatypes, the check is skipped.
+If the value is smaller than `min`, ecb quits with an error.
+- `max`: same as `min`, but defines a maximum allowed value.

 templates